KRtkovo-eu-AI/BeamNG_FreeMode_Inventory/README.md

 1. Make sure the vehicle you want to edit is the active player vehicle.
 2. Open the Vehicle Parts Painting app.
-3. Select a part from the list on the left – the part is highlighted in-game to help you locate it.
+3. Select a part from the list on the left – use the search field to filter by name if needed.
+The part is highlighted in-game to help you locate it.
 4. Use **Show whole vehicle** whenever you want to bring every part back into view (for example before closing the app).
 5. Modify the paint values (RGB color, alpha, metallic, roughness, clearcoat, clearcoat roughness) for each paint slot.
 6. Click **Apply paint to part** to push the changes to the vehicle.
 Use **Reset to vehicle paints** to revert to the current vehicle-wide paint scheme.